 Traces the evolution of the earth and life through time.
 Presents scientific theories of the origin of the earth and life and interprets rock and fossil record.
 Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.

 GOL 299 Supervised Study (1 credit).

 Assigns problems for independent study incorporating previous instruction and supervised by the instructor.
+May be repeated for credit.
+Variable hours.

 Health